The Self Assessment scheme is for the self-employed,

 Don’t forget your student loan

-Once you start earning over £25,725 a year, you will need to start repaying your student loan via the tax system.
+Once you start earning over the repayment threshold (£27,295 a year if you have a Plan 2 loan, £25,000 if you’re on Plan 5), you will need to start repaying your student loan via the tax system.
 If you pay tax through Self Assessment, you must tick the Student Loan box on your tax return.
 HMRC will calculate the amount to be repaid along with your tax bill.

 You can check your loan repayments and balance via the Student Loans Company website, and you can apply for a refund if you have overpaid.
 Make sure you keep them informed of your contact address and employment information, because otherwise they might impose a penalty interest rate for ‘failing to respond to requests for information or “losing touch” with the company.’